 Glen and Marguerite were married fifty-five years.
 Marguerite now lives in Des Moines.

-of the songs he did or his accordion playing.
+Unfortunately, Glen never did make any recordings so fans could hear the Swedish versions of the songs he did or his accordion playing.
 Perhaps its one time fans can let their imagination wonder what that must have been like.

 Credits and Sources